 - Intercoms.
 Install an outdoor intercom to communicate with visitors.
 You can even upgrade with a video system so you can see what’s going on.

 Of course, these are just some of the countless details and features you may wish to consider.
 From flooring and real stone countertops to home gyms and patios, there are numerous luxury options to think about when planning your future home.
+Unlike resale homes where the seller is looking for the cheapest way to sell a house, custom homes are offering a different experience.

 Paul Kerrigan is the Chief Operating Officer at Chinburg Properties and has been with the company since 1993.
 Paul oversees all aspects of construction from sales through closings, including customer service.
 He has been instrumental in Chinburg’s safety program and implementing the employee review system.
 Paul’s main responsibilities have primarily been the residential sector of the company.
 Cutting edge products, value engineering and focusing on the environment has been the most recent focus.